DanielleQuinn/RBarMUN/index.md

 ### Co-Working Session
 October 29, 2018
 *Location:* The Breezeway, 6:30 - 7:30

 Work together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques.

+### Co-Working Session
+*October 22, 2018*
+*Location:* The Breezeway, 5:30 - 7:30

+Work together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques.